 Youth Fishing License

-Please check with your state’s Parks and Wildlife department for rules about fishing with your kids.
+Please check with your state’s Parks and Wildlife Department for rules about fishing with your kids.
 Every state requires that adults have a valid license to fish their public waters, with some exceptions.

 Kids below the age of 17 are often exempted, but this may change if they aren’t a resident of that state.
 Licenses are usually less than $50, but this is a lot if you’re only fishing for one weekend.
 Special rules apply to school kids and disabled kids.
 Then, some fish must be released.
 Some fish can be kept depending on their length.
-Catching frogs and turtle meanwhile require a hunting license and aren’t covered by a youth fishing license.
+Catching frogs and turtles meanwhile require a hunting license and aren’t covered by a youth fishing license.

 Of course, national parks have still a different set of rules.
-Research before you fish can save you from a sizable fine.
+Research, before you fish, can save you from a sizable fine.
 The rules are ultimately in place to preserve the wildlife that we all treasure.

 Why to Fish with Kids